 Paint One Wall at a Time

-If you’re painting by yourself, doing all the edge work and then going back in with the roller can feel so long and boring….
+If you’re painting by yourself, doing all the edge work and then going back in with the roller can feel so long and tedious?.
 (Or is that just me?)

 To break up the monotony and make your paint job feel like it’s going faster, do all your edging with your brush on one wall and then roll.
 After you’re done, move to the next wall.